hashicorp/vault/website/source/docs/platform/k8s/injector/index.html.md

 ---
 layout: "docs"
-page_title: "Agent Sidecar Injector - Kubernetes"
+page_title: "Agent Sidecar Injector Overview"
-sidebar_current: "docs-platform-k8s-agent-inject"
+sidebar_current: "docs-platform-k8s-injector"
-sidebar_title: "Agent Sidecar Injector"
+sidebar_title: "Overview"
 description: |-
   The Vault Agent Sidecar Injector is a Kubernetes admission webhookHelm chart is the recommended way to install and configure Vault on Kubernetes.
 ---